 Massive and impressive, the brand new Stavros Niarchos Foundation Cultural Center (SNFCC) was designed by famous Italian architect Renzo Piano and bears the late Greek shipping magnate’s name.
 The Niarchos Foundation donated €560 million to make its vision a reality for Greece.
 The result is a new home for the Greek National Opera.
 The National Library of Greece has been relocated here with a two-million-book capacity.

-Lush outdoor spaces have redefined the neighborhood of Kallithea, including a 170,000-sq-metre green park with playgrounds, a man-made river with recycled sea water, café space, rolling lawns for events and concerts and views to the Acropolis.
+Lush outdoor spaces have redefined the neighbourhood of Kallithea, including a 170,000 square metre green park with playgrounds, a man-made river with recycled sea water, café space, rolling lawns for events and concerts and views to the Acropolis.
 The SNFCC hosts free public events dedicated to the arts, culture and music.

 Visit the independent galleries

-Stroll through Kolonaki, the city’s upmarket neighborhood of boutique shopping and well-to-do flats, which also lends space to some of the city’s fantastic new independent galleries.
-Head to the Depot Gallery for international and Greek artist exhibitions.
-The Pulse offers the same with a hotel and restaurant designed for visual artists coming soon.
-Elika Gallery, Medusa Gallery also bring in a following interested in painting, sculpture and photography exhibits.
+Stroll through Kolonaki, the city’s upmarket neighbourhood of boutique shopping and well-to-do flats, which also lends space to some of the city’s fantastic new independent galleries.
+Head to the Depot Gallery for international and Greek artist exhibitions if you are interested in painting, sculpture and photography.

 The National Museum of Contemporary Art (EMST) occupies the once crumbling FIX beer factory and the restoration is impressive to see.
 After years of work, the museum is open to the public with spacious galleries and fantastic outdoor rooftop views to the Acropolis.